• Skip to content

 Event Planning Form and Worksheet

-Having a structured church event planning process can help streamline the planning and ensure that no detail gets forgotten.
+A structured church event planning process can help streamline the planning and ensure no detail gets forgotten.

 Start by using an event planning form and worksheet.
-This tool can help you think through the necessary details of the event.
-It also helps you identify those key roles that will help ensure great success!
+This tool can help you think through the necessary details of the event and identify key roles that will ensure great success!

 How does your church plan events?